KalChe/NFMA/Readme.md

 ## Contributing

 Contributions and issue reports are welcome.
 When proposing a change, please include a short description of the intent, the plot or figure it affects, and a screenshot of the current/desired output if relevant.

-## License

-This repository does not include a license file by default.
-Add a `LICENSE` file to clarify usage (MIT/BSD recommended for academic code).